-Exactly 225 years ago, Spanish explorers stood where I stand.
-Juan Bautista de Anza and his caravan wandered over the spot of future tennis courts, built fires where now a small baseball backstop stands, and stared at a lake "of very fine water near the mouth of the port of San Francisco."
+Exactly 225 years ago, Spanish colonizers stood where I stand.
+Juan Bautista de Anza and his caravan wandered over the spot of future tennis courts, built fires where now a small baseball backstop stands, and stared at a lake "of very fine water near the mouth of the port of San Francisco."1

 Mountain Lake Park, running from Park Presidio Boulevard to just passed 8th Avenue, served as our backyard.
 The kids from 11th Avenue spent half their childhood inside it.